hareku/laravel-follow/readme.md

 Run `composer require hareku/laravel-follow`

 And then, include the service provider within `config/app.php`.
+This step is done automatically be Laravel 5.5 and 5.6 via the Package Discovery options from Laravel.

 ```php
 'providers' => [